arunsivaramanneo/GPU-Viewer/README.md

 1. General - Bug fixes, Code Optimizations (High Priority)

-## PLANNED DEVELOPMENT

-1. OpenGL SPIR Support (Provided glxinfo gets updated to show SPIRV details or any other Command line)

 ## IMPORTANT

 1. Requires Python3 to run this Application, works only on linux Operating system